bioDSC/bioDSC.github.io/docs/README.md

-# This is the homepage of bioDSC.nl hosted at bioDSC.github.io
+# This is the homepage of bioDSC.nl (docs folder) hosted at github

 ## Topics
 * Test 1